navzam/communication-services-web-calling-hero/README.md

 This is a sample application to show how the ACS Calling Web SDK can be used to build a group calling experience.
 The client-side application is a React based user interface which uses Redux for handling complex state while leveraging Microsoft Fluent UI.
-Powering this front-end is a C# web application powered by ASP.NET Core to connect this application with Azure Communication Services.
+Powering this front-end is a TypeScript web API powered by Node/Express to connect this application with Azure Communication Services.

+The sample has been extended to include file sharing capabilities between meeting participants.

 Additional documentation for this sample can be found on [Microsoft Docs](https://docs.microsoft.com/azure/communication-services/samples/calling-hero-sample).